ajaymas/CYBR-424--Sec-Tool-Eng/ECDSA.md

 ECDSA is efficient and widely used in security protocols like TLS, SSH, and cryptocurrencies.
 Using `openssl`, we generated keys, signed a message, and verified the signature on Linux.

-Would you like to automate these steps using a shell script? 🚀